 Does Colon Cleansing Even Make Sense?

-A medical review published in the American Journal of Gastroenterology analyzed clinical trial data on colon cleanses for detoxification and general health promotion, and concluded that there was no benefit to colon cleanses for general health, and that the practice could cause side effects such as electrolyte imbalances.
+A medical review published in the American Journal of Gastroenterology analyzed clinical trials on colon cleanses for detoxification and general health promotion, and concluded that there was no benefit to colon cleanses for general health, and that the practice could cause side effects such as electrolyte imbalances.

 A more recent clinical trial found that colon cleansing (which was recommended prior to a colonoscopy) had negative effects on the gut microbiome.
 The practice significantly reduced the levels of healthy bacteria in the gut.